Campaigning Resources

 -

 Software - we need to connect this with our software section!
-Advocacy Online is a UK provider of e-campaigning software.
+Engaging Networks (previously Advocacy Online) is a UK provider of e-campaigning software.
 CiviCRM is an add-on to Drupal or Joomla open source CMS (web based) systems designed particularly to meet the needs of advocacy groups.
-See Political Wizrd under Lobby Organisations abvoe, too.
+See Political Wizard under Lobby Organisations above, too.

 Campaign sites